jessetvogel/abstract-nonsense/notes/to implement.md

 ### Priority

+- `prove P, Q, R, S, ...` to allow a single prover instance to prove multiple goals at once!
+This prevents the prover to prove the same goal multiple times with the same cost!

-- If a theorem says `P -> Q`, then we should be able to use the theorem to prove `~Q -> ~P`.
+- ~~If a theorem says `P -> Q`, then we should be able to use the theorem to prove `~Q -> ~P`.
 Simply match the negation of your goal with one of the assumptions.
-If it matches, then the negation of the conclusions together with the other assumptions prove your goal!
+If it matches, then the negation of the conclusions together with the other assumptions prove your goal!~~

 - How to deal with modules?
 Cannot do `Mod : Ring -> Cat` anymore since `Ring` is a 1-category and `Cat` a 2-category.